MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Review the security baselines** for [Linux](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline), [Windows](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline) VMs and also [scale set baseline](/security/benchmark/azure/baselines/virtual-machine-scale-sets-security-baseline).
 >
+>     As part of your baseline technology choices, evaluate VM SKUs that have security features.
+>
 > - **Ensure timely and automated security patching and upgrades**.
 Make sure updates are rolled out and validated with a well-defined process in place.
+Use a solution like [Azure Automation](/azure/automation/update-management/overview) to manage operating system updates and maintain security compliance with critical updates.
 >
 > - **Identify the VMs that hold state**.
 Make sure that data is classified according to organization-provided sensitivity labels and protected through appropriate levels of encryption (at rest and in transit) and other security controls.
 If you have high sensitivity requirements, consider using double encryption, Azure Confidential Compute to protect data in use, and other high security controls.
 >